All Episodes

 They're working in cable news for the most part.

-In fact, the New York Times had a story yesterday reporting that some intelligence court is gonna come out and say it's entirely legal after four years of trying to destroy Bush and any Republican, now it's entirely legal just in time for the Messiah to have access to if there's anybody who might spy on Americans using this, it would be this incoming.
+After four years of trying to destroy Bush and any Republican, now it's entirely legal just in time for the Messiah to have access to it.

-And I agree with you on on Gitmo.
+And I agree with you on Gitmo.

-I've noticed that the mainstream media has suddenly started running articles in Newsweek, LA Times, not yet the New York Times, um, that are suddenly describing how dangerous the detainees are at Guantanamo.
+I've noticed that the mainstream media has suddenly started running articles in Newsweek, LA Times, not yet the New York Times, that are suddenly describing how dangerous the detainees are at Guantanamo.

-I've never heard about that for the past seven years.
+I never heard about that for the past seven years.

 It will manifest itself further after the one accepts the oath of office on Tuesday.

-Held out on us.
+The Bush administration held out on us.

-Uh, so that the th they'll they'll do what they can to continue to dump on Bush.
+So they'll do what they can to continue to dump on Bush.

 Right.